samplchallenges/SAMPL-containers/tutorials/UploadToSamplChallengesWebsite.md

      * Docker Hub: `docker.io`
      * GitHub Contaienr Repository: `ghcr.io`
    * `tag` Important information
      * When uploading your container to the repository for use on the [app.samplchallenges.org](https://app.samplchallenges.org/), it is *ESSENTIAL* that you use a unique tag every time you update and push your container.
-For example, if I push a container called `docker.io/osatom/docking:0.1`, the next time change and push that container I would push it as one of the following examples:
+For example, if I push a container called `docker.io/osatom/docking:0.1`, the next time I change and push that container I would push it as one of the following examples:
         * `docker.io/osatom/docking:0.1revised`
         * `docker.io/osatom/docking:0.1.1`
         * `docker.io/osatom/docking:0.2`